 If these types of products have been authorised by a regulated supervisor, their active marketing under a public offering by market professionals to retail investors might require a prospectus approved by the CNMV or another EU authority under the passporting arrangements.

-Specific investment funds and other collective investment vehicles that invest in virtual currencies
+Collective investment vehicles that invest in cryptocurrencies

 Acquiring structured bonds where the underlying asset is a virtual currency

 Under a public offering regime, the marketing of exchange-traded products and exchange-traded notes require approval by the supervisory authority of an explanatory prospectus that has also been subject to the relevant EU passporting procedure.

 The CNMV9 understands that transactions structured as initial coin offerings (ICOs) in many cases should be treated as issues or public offerings of transferable securities given the broad definition of transferable security under Spanish law.10